Østervold Observatory

+The Østervold Observatory building house the Institute for Science Didactics of the University of Copenhagen.

 History

 The first astronomical observatory operated by the University of Copenhagen was Rundetårn.
 It had been inaugurated in 1642 as a replacement for Tycho Brahe's Stjerneborg, but during the early 19th century had become outdated as astronomical instruments grew bigger and bigger while the tower could not be expanded.
 In the same time, light pollution from the surrounding city as well as vibrations caused by the still increasing traffic in the streets below had made the observations inaccurate.